Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 Interpretation methods:

-.Structural - the study of the relationship between personality traits.
+.Structural - the study of relationships between personality traits.

 Psychodiagnostic methods are divided into:

-according to the form of the answer - on oral and written;
+according to the form of the response - oral and written;

 by orientation - for speed, for power, for diagnosing interpersonal relationships;

-by appointment - for general diagnostic, professional suitability;
+by purpose - for general diagnostic purposes, professional suitability;

-by the influence of the diagnostician on the results obtained - on objective and subjective.
+according to the influence of the diagnostician on the results obtained - objective and subjective.

 Let us dwell in more detail on the last classification.